angelo-wf/SnesJs/README.md

 Roms can be loaded from zip-files as well, which will load the first file with a .sfc or .smc extension it can find.

+The `spcplayer.html` file, linked from the main emulator as well, contains SPCplayerJs, an SPC player using just the APU portion of the emulator.
+Not all SPC files play correctly, but quite a few seem to mostly work.

 ## Controls

 Controller 1 and 2 are emulated as plugged in, but only controller 1 has controls set up.